Banana4Life/YOGO-Platform/readme.txt

 Malte Heinzelmann

 Cheat codes:
-Type the cheatcode and the press "end" on your keyboard
+Type the cheat code and then press "end" on your keyboard
 - "phillip" : to turn off the collisions (insider joke)
 - "jonas"   : to make some of the fonts black (insider joke)
 - "malte"   : make the game a bit harder ;)